-Being a Sales Rep for your student newspaper is a great way to learn what it takes to be successful in any sales role.
+Being a Sales Rep for a student newspaper is a great way to learn what it takes to be successful in any sales role.
 Part of this experience is learning how to work through the different challenges you may encounter as a salesperson.
 Good news though!
-If you’re prepared to face these challenges, you can absolutely crush it and be an ad sales champ (with my help, of course.)
+If you’re prepared to face these challenges, you can absolutely crush it and be an ad sales champ!

 1. Be Prepared